cjdd3b/fec-standardizer/README.md

 fec-standardizer
 ================

-An experiment to standardize individual donor names in federal campaign finance data using simple graph theory and machine learning.
+An experiment to standardize individual donor names in campaign finance data using simple graph theory and machine learning.

 ## Basics